The-Public-Legislation-Project/r2l-core/README.md

-# r2l-core
+# R2L Foundation Repository

-An attempt at creating a publicly accessible, redline submission process to edit the working drafts for the Constitutional Amendment for the Right to Live and the Implementation Act that follows; as well as, maintaining the associated academic works.
+This repository is the **foundation** for the Right to Live (R2L) open policy engineering effort.
+It contains governance, contribution standards, CI gates, and folder conventions for modular, auditable work.

+**Core principles**: every claim maps to a DAM row; figures are reproducible (LDAI); releases are hashed and reversible.